thin-edge/tedge-pki-smallstep/README.md

     ```sh
     step-ca-init.sh

+    # Or add some additional names to be included in the generated certificates
+    step-ca-init.sh --san "other.name" --san "alternative.name"
     ```

 ### Child device

+1. Install thin-edge.io

+    ```sg
+    wget -O - thin-edge.io/install.sh | sh -s
+    ```

-1. Install the thin-edge.io and the pki client integration
+2. Install the pki client thin-edge.io integration package

     **Debian/Ubuntu**

     ```sh
+    wget -O - thin-edge.io/install.sh | sh -s
-    apt-get install -y tedge tedge-agent tedge-pki-smallstep-client
+    apt-get install -y tedge-pki-smallstep-client
     ```

-2. Open a shell on the main device and get an enrollment token
+3. Open a shell on the main device and get an enrollment token

     ```sh
     step-ca-admin.sh token <child_name>
+    ```

+    You can also specify an explicit `--host <name>` flag if the server is only reachable from a public IP address / DNS entry:

+    ```sh
+    step-ca-admin.sh token <child_name> --host some.public.name
     ```

     Follow the instructions printed to the console, and then execute the command on the child device